simonhw/seed-calendar/README.md

 # Seed Planner

 This responsive website is designed to be viewed on a variety of screen sizes.
-Its purpose is to aid the user in planning for the planting of various vegetables in their garden beds, and provide detailed information on how to plant them and when they shgiould plant and harvest them.
+Its purpose is to aid the user in planning for the planting of various vegetables in their garden beds, and provide detailed information on how to plant them and when they should plant and harvest them.

 ![Am I Responsive Screenshot](assets/images/readme/amiresponsive-seed-planner.png)